ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/array-list/lessons/003_adding_elements.md

 - Occasional resizing operations are more expensive but happen infrequently
 - Adding elements at specific positions is more expensive (O(n)) due to shifting
 - The doubling strategy for resizing ensures good performance even as the list grows large
+- Consider using bulk operations when adding multiple elements
+- Be aware of thread safety concerns in concurrent environments

 In the next lesson, we'll explore how to remove elements from an ArrayList.